 Hong Kong has yet to implement any drink carton recycling campaigns due to lack of technology, facilities and economic incentive.
 Therefore, Green Power has launched a four-pronged trial campaign in 2016, channeling recyclers with schools, hotels, theme park and the community in different phases of the project.
 We aim at evoking greater public attention to the recyclability of cartons, proving that carton recycling policy is feasible.

 Green Power urges the government to implement a comprehensive Producer Responsibility Scheme covering all beverage containers and food packaging.
-Meanwhile, recycling becomes more important as “Municipal Solid Waste Charging” will soon be implemented.
-Producers should take up the responsibility, and recycle their products at once, despite the absence of legislation.
-Otherwise, the costs of waste handling will be further passed on to citizens.
+Meanwhile, the groundbreaking opening of a local carton recycler, which is capable to process a maximum of 10 tonnes cartons each daily, has opened the door for effective treatment of carton waste in 2019.
+Producers should take up the recycling responsibility right away despite the absence of legislation.
+Otherwise, the costs of waste handling will be consequently passed on to citizens.

 In future, if the Municipal Solid Waste Charging Scheme comes into effect, without a proper recycling channel means transferring the recycling cost to the public.
 The social cost should be paid by producers, who took it as an advantage for profit.

 *According to “Monitoring of Solid Waste in Hong Kong 2018”